-Forthcoming Reporting Obligations
+Potential Forthcoming Reporting Obligations

 Companies that are listed on Canadian stock exchanges may be subject to additional mandatory ESG disclosure requirements.
 On October 18, 2021, the CSA released the proposed National Instrument 51-107 Disclosure of Climate-related Matters ("NI 51-107").
+However, also on April 23, 2025, the CSA paused its efforts to consider and finalize NI 51-107, indicating it expects to revisit the project in future years.

 While NI 51-107 is yet to be finalized, should the CSA adopt NI 51-107 in its current form, or something similar, issuers will potentially be required to disclose:

-- the governance mechanisms (i.e., a description of the company's board of directors' oversight of climate-related risks and opportunities, as well as management's role in assessing and managing those same risks and opportunities), - risk management procedures (i.e., a description of the issuer's processes for identifying, assessing and managing climate-related risks, including a description of how those processes are integrated into the issuer's overall risk management), - strategies developed to identify, assess and mitigate or capitalize upon climate-related risks and opportunities (i.e., would include a description of the climate-related risks and opportunities the issuer has identified over the short-, medium- and long-term, and the impact on the issuer's business, strategy and financial planning), and - the goals the entity has set for itself in reducing its greenhouse gas ("GHG") emissions (i.e., a description of the metrics used by the issuer to assess climate-related risks and opportunities, in addition to a description of the targets used to manage those same risks and opportunities, along with the issuer's performance against these targets).
+- the governance mechanisms (i.e., a description of the company's board of directors' oversight of climate-related risks and opportunities, as well as management's role in assessing and managing those same risks and opportunities); - risk management procedures (i.e., a description of the issuer's processes for identifying, assessing and managing climate-related risks, including a description of how those processes are integrated into the issuer's overall risk management); - strategies developed to identify, assess and mitigate or capitalize upon climate-related risks and opportunities (i.e., would include a description of the climate-related risks and opportunities the issuer has identified over the short-, medium- and long-term, and the impact on the issuer's business, strategy and financial planning); and - the goals the entity has set for itself in reducing its greenhouse gas ("GHG") emissions (i.e., a description of the metrics used by the issuer to assess climate-related risks and opportunities, in addition to a description of the targets used to manage those same risks and opportunities, along with the issuer's performance against these targets).